ravisheth/mapsseq/README.md

 	- 8 10 infinity

 ##### First round clean up
+- A coalesced droplet fraction, if present, may be carefully removed by pipetting
 - Ensure that droplets are intact after cycling.
 It is recommended to remove 1uL of droplets from 1 tube per sample type and observe co-encapsulation statistics.
 - Remove as much of EA/oil underneath tube and mineral oil above tube.
 - Add 20uL of PFO in HFE75000 to the droplet phase.
 Vortex for 5s, and centrifuge down on a microfuge.